efflux/doc-otobo-dev/content/get-started.rst

 Getting Started
 ===============

-OTRS is a multi-platform web application framework which was originally developed for a trouble ticket system.
+OTOBO is a multi-platform web application framework which was originally developed for a trouble ticket system.
 It supports different web servers and databases.

-This manual shows how to develop your own OTRS modules and applications based on the OTRS styleguides.
+This manual shows how to develop your own OTOBO modules and applications based on the OTOBO styleguides.

 .. toctree::
    :maxdepth: 3